What entitlement actually means

 Entitlement is the regulatory process of converting raw, agricultural, or otherwise restricted land into land you can legally build the project you have in mind.
 It is not engineering — engineering happens after entitlement, or in parallel with the late stages of it.
 Entitlement is the political and procedural work that decides whether the engineering will be allowed to happen at all.

-In Bailey’s 9-phase process, entitlement is Phase 3.
-It sits between site identification (Phase 1), land control (Phase 2), and conceptual design services (Phase 4).
+In Bailey’s 10-phase process, entitlement runs across Phase 3 (concept, pre-application, agency feedback) and Phase 4 (preliminary plat → P&Z → council decision).
+It sits between site identification (Phase 1), land control (Phase 2), and the construction document set (Phase 5).
 It is the gate.
 Get it wrong and you spend the engineering fees twice — once on the design that didn’t get approved, and once on the redesign that does.

 Three things matter in any entitlement engagement: